mgw6/playlist/README.md

 # Playlist Operations

+This program was as homework assignment for Data Structures an Algorithms (CSE 214) at Stony Brook University.
+Written in July 2020.

 The PlaylistOperations java application tests the methods of the Playlist class and allows the user to manipulate a single Playlist object by performing operations on it.